KwenaMashamaite/IME/README.md

 IME is an open source state-based 2D game engine.
 It is written in C++17 and makes use of [SFML](https://github.com/SFML/SFML) and [TGUI](https://github.com/texus/TGUI).

+## Overview

+This game engine is not the next Unity or Godot.
+I developed it to improve my Object Oriented Programming (OOP) skills and my knowledge of shared libraries and build tools in C++.
+I would appreciate any constructive feedback.

 ## Features

 * **Graphics** - Static tilemap, Sprites, GUI components (Label, Button, Checkbox, Input filed and much more)